-Note on Outside Air Hookup: We highly recommend fresh air for tiny spaces.
-This involves connecting an aluminum flex pipe (usually three inches (3") in diameter from the air inlet pipe located on the BACK SIDE OF THE WALL BRACKET.
-Run flex pipe through your floor or wall.
+Note on Outside Air Hookup: The Mini Me Pellet Stove comes with an ash pan with 3" Fresh air outlet on the rear bottom of the stove.
+We highly recommend fresh air for tiny spaces.
+This involves connecting an aluminum flex pipe (usually three inches (3") in diameter from the air inlet pipe located on the back leg and to the ash Pan adapter through your floor or wall.
 The outside end of this pipe should be covered in some manner (i.e. with a screen) to keep it clear of foreign matter.
 Be sure to keep it above the snowdrift line and clear of leaves and other debris.
-DO NOT USE A SCREEN SO FINE IT INHIBITS AIR FLOW.
+It is not recommended to use a screen with openings smaller than: $\frac{1}{3}$ "x $\frac{1}{3}$ " DO NOT USE A SCREEN SO FINE IT INHIBITS AIR FLOW.